2008 United States House of Representatives elections in Florida: District 24

+Predictions

 Results

 Suzanne Kosmas ousted incumbent Tom Feeney, receiving around 57 percent of the vote.
 This district was one of two in Florida to switch from Republican to Democratic control in 2008, along with District 8.

 District 25

 Republican three-term incumbent Mario Diaz-Balart faced Miami-Dade County Democratic Party chairman Joe Garcia (campaign website), a former executive director of the Cuban American National Foundation (CANF).
 CQ Politics forecasted the race as 'Leans Republican'.
 The Rothenberg Political Report as 'Toss-Up/Tilt Republican'.
 The Cook Political Report as 'Republican Toss Up'.
 Bush won 56% of the vote here in 2004 (CPVI=R+4).

 Garcia announced on February 7, 2008, his candidacy for the U.S. House of Representatives in Florida's 25th congressional district.
 In March 2008, the Garcia's campaign announced that noted political strategist Joe Trippi, the campaign manager for 2004 presidential candidate and former Vermont governor Howard Dean, was joining the campaign team as Senior Media Adviser.
 In April 2008, Garcia held a controversial fundraiser with Representative Charles B. Rangel, who has met repeatedly with Fidel Castro and pushed legislation that would allow U.S. citizens to travel to Cuba and allow American firms to do business there.
 Garcia said he "has serious disagreements with Rangel on Cuba.
 But having a relationship with the chairman of the powerful House Ways and Means Committee would help him bring federal money back to the district."
 Diaz-Balart claimed Garcia had a radical left-wing agenda including supporting higher taxes on working families and appeasing the nation's enemies.

 An August 14, 2008 Time article labeled the race as competitive, pointing out that "Democratic voter registration in Miami-Dade County, as in other places, is up, and Republican registration is down".